 For Azure, you can use Azure AD activity logs which can be supplemented by Azure Monitor logs to alert you on significant events.

-- Ensure CloudTrail trails are integrated with CloudWatch Logs for AWS Cloud
+- Ensure CloudTrail trails are integrated with CloudWatch Logs for AWS

 - Ensure that Diagnostic Logs are enabled for all services which support it for Microsoft Azure

-- Ensure that Cloud Audit Logging is configured properly across all services and all users from a project for Google Cloud Platform
+- Ensure that Cloud Audit Logging is configured properly across all services and all users from a project for Google Cloud

 Identity and Access Management is a crucial component of the cloud and should be adequately secured to prevent data breaches and other cybersecurity incidents.
+Reduce the attack surface by eliminating any vulnerabilities in the authentication process and keeping hackers away.

 Use Cyscale to identify any misconfigurations or gaps in your cloud infrastructure and secure it with our over 400 controls.